Therapy for Trauma, Anxiety, and Relationships in St. Louis

 Frequently Asked Questions

-Find more commonly asked questions here.
+Find more commonly asked questions, like insurance and fees, here.

 • Trauma can take many forms, and it does not always come from a single event.
 I work with adults who have experienced things like childhood trauma, emotional neglect, difficult family dynamics, relationship trauma, and other experiences that may still affect how they feel, cope, and relate to others today.